 The trustee would be able to use assets in the trust to make the beneficiary more comfortable, so it would be a win-win situation all the way around.

 Schedule a Consultation!

 We would be glad to help if you would like to discuss your estate planning objectives with a licensed attorney.
-You can call us at 518-389-6020 to schedule an appointment in Albany, New York, and our Vermont office can be reached at 802-879-7133.There is also a contact form on this website that you can use to send us a message.
+Our Vermont office can be reached at 802-879-7133.There is also a contact form on this website that you can use to send us a message.